IBM Cloud Docs

 • Ensure that VMware NSX® is upgraded to the most recent version (4.1.2 or later).

-• You must migrate the management virtual machines (VMs), the NSX edge management VMs, and the Usage Meter VM (if you deployed VMware vCloud Usage Meter).
+• You must migrate the management virtual machines (VMs), deploy the NSX edge management VMs on the new cluster, and migrate the Usage Meter VM (if you deployed VMware vCloud Usage Meter).

 • Do not migrate all VMs at the same time, as this action might cause failures.